Tim Patrick Player Prop Bets for NFL Week 6 | Denver vs. Las Vegas 10/17/2021

 Tim Patrick Player Prop Bets for NFL Week 6 - Denver vs. Las Vegas

-Tim Patrick will have several player prop bet markets available when he takes to the field on Sunday at 4:25 PM ET live on CBS.
-AFC West rivals hit the field in Week 6 when Patrick and the Denver Broncos (3-2) meet the Las Vegas Raiders (3-2) at Empower Field at Mile High.
+Ahead of Sunday's game, here are the key stats and trends you need to know about Tim Patrick and his player prop bet options.
+He'll take the field starting at 4:25 PM ET on CBS.
+Patrick's Denver Broncos (3-2) and the Las Vegas Raiders (3-2) meet in a Week 6 matchup between AFC West rivals at Empower Field at Mile High.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.